leonardHerault/scRNA_infer/README.md

 **This workflow is still under development until the manuscript submission and some files are deprecated.**

 We provide in this repository the snakemake workflow (Snakefile.py) and its configuration (config/scRNA_infer.yml) we developped to infer a gene boolean network from our previous analysed the single cell RNA seq data.
 It uses [pySCENIC](https://pyscenic.readthedocs.io/en/latest/) command line tools to infer regulons activities in our data.
-We used [Bonesis](https://github.com/bioasp/bonesis.git) to obtain the possible with out dynamical constraints
+We used [Bonesis](https://github.com/bioasp/bonesis.git) to obtain the possible model solutions with our dynamical constraints

 See the material and method section of our manuscript for more details.